 As an educator, I am committed to incorporating a holistic approach in my teaching to enhance the student’s learning experience based on the diversity of their backgrounds and perspectives.
 For example, it is important to discuss equitability in the classroom because students facing different barriers should receive different support systems.
 Additionally, I am dedicated to upholding music from all walks of life, allowing every genre, style, and practice to be valued equally.
 I strive to expand my own and my students’ range of repertoires by bringing a wide range of music by composers from non-traditional backgrounds.

-Due to the Covid-19 pandemic, UF piano classes have switched to a different delivery method, a combination of online and in-person modalities.
-I utilize Open Broadcaster Software which integrates multiple cameras synchronized with collaboration-enabled conference software for live-stream teaching, as well as implement cutting edge video/audio recording technologies to manage my piano classes.
-I engage students with more opportunities for collaborative exercise and provide deeper music learning development between online and in-person modalities.
+Due to the pandemic in the past years, piano classes have switched to a combination of online and in-person teaching modalities.
+In adapting to the changing circumstances, I have become more skillful at using technology to aid my teaching.
+I utilize Open Broadcaster Software which integrates multiple cameras synchronized with collaboration-enabled conference software for live-stream teaching, as well as implement cutting-edge video and audio recording technologies to manage my piano classes.
+Despite the less-than-ideal environment, I continue to engage students with opportunities for collaborative exercises and provide deeper musical development.

-As someone who is enthusiastic about music theory, I share with my students interesting and exciting theoretical discussions which are also related to piano performance.
+As an enthusiast for music theory, piano literature, and musical analysis, I engage my students in exciting theoretical discussions that are also related to piano performance.
 Having received a liberal arts education myself, I greatly value the merit of building one’s knowledge across all musical topics.